Kim Kardashian's SKIMS & 20 More Brands Giving Back During Coronavirus Pandemic

 Hermoza: Nominate your personal hero during The Modern Day Heroes Campaign, and the swimsuit brand will choose three each week to select an item from their store.

-Hiki: The new body care brand is donating two free products to hospital and those working in medical facility workers who tag the brand on Instagram with @arfabrands and use the hashtag #TodayImFeeling.
+Hiki: The new body care brand is donating two free products to hospital and medical facility workers, along with anyone who needs a little personal care, who tag the brand on Instagram with @arfabrands and use the hashtag #TodayImFeeling.

 Hu Kitchen: Purchase a box of Hu's amazingly delicious crackers at 15% off, and they'll match with donations of an equal number of boxes to two local New York food banks dedicated to helping the food insecure!